Xovaryu/ClusterVisionF/README.md

 -GenerationZone.py is in disrepair for now and needs an update in the future
 -The way the console in the UI is proned causes markup error messages and may discolor the first messages
 -Backspaces in evaluated parts of prompts do not work properly, this is an issue with Python that will be fixed in 3.12, until then a BS constant is available

+### Version 3.0.1
+#### Added Features/Changes
+-Switched to NAI's new API, which means that sampler PLMS is not available anymore while adding some new ones.
+There's also a number of other related silent needed changes
+-Improved `SeedGrid`.
+Changed handling of grid size to use scrolling inputs and removed the according buttons.
+Added a clear button to wipe all fields so they will be randomized when adding a task into the queue
+-Added max variants of Square/Portrait/Landscape resolutions, specified in "1.User_Settings", delete the file or add the values manually if you want them available

+#### Breaking Changes
+-IMPORTANT: "2.NAID_Constants.py" needs to be edited or deleted due to the updated sampler lists and a small issue with Wallpaper resolutions

+#### Bug Fixes
+-Fixed import of files with sampler defined as nai_smea or nai_smea_dyn
+-Fixed some possibly malformed settings being queued (empty CC sampler field or prompt)
+-Fixed a bug that would reset resolution values to their min value when entering the text field and leaving it
+-Fixed an issue where not accepting steps/scale lists with single images might cause settings with two different steps/scale values to fail.
+Lists are now accepted even if only 1 value is needed
+-Fixed the Landscape/Portrait Wallpaper resolutions
+-Fixed Furry v1.3 not being correctly detected